jvaisaonna/state-based-lww-element-graph/README.md

 - Query for all vertices connected to a vertex
 - Find all possible paths between two vertices
 - Merge with concurrent changes from other graph or replica
+  - The merge function are commutative, associative and idempotent

 ## Setup